This winter, make a point to try and visit as many ski resorts as you can.

-Half an hour from downtown Queensland are two mountains and 2,138 acres to get your groove on.
+Half an hour from downtown Queenstown are two mountains and a combined 2,138 acres to get your groove on.
 Coronet Peak and The Remarkables have deep, challenging bowls and some wide, steep, varied runs.
-It’s the mountain that keeps on giving, with night skiing Fridays and Saturdays at Coronet.
+Coronet Peak is the mountain that keeps on giving, with fresh tracks by day and illuminated runs by night (night skiing Wednesday, Friday, Saturday in July).
 Across the valley, The Remarkables is renowned for its family-friendly, chillaxed atmosphere loved by everyone from munchkins to shredders.
-Credit goes to the three parks, the off-piste terrain, and free lift tickets for kids under five.
-With 123 trails and 19 lifts between the two mountains, you’ll have plenty of room to practice those S-turns.
+Credit goes to the three parks and the off-piste terrain.
+With 123 trails,19 lifts between the two mountains, and free lift tickets for kids under six, you’ll have plenty of reason to practice those S-turns.

 The season runs from June to October, so when you’re fiending for skiing come summer, there’s always New Zealand.
 Take a break at Coronet Peak Restaurant or Heidi’s Hut (unexpectedly serving Italian cuisine) at the base of the Rocky Gully T-bar.
 There are over 30 hotels where you can melt into the sheets in nearby Queenstown, Arrowtown, and the surrounding areas.